-The easiest way to get started is with an all-in-one security system like the Wisenet SDH-C85080BF.
-It includes eight cameras, a digital video recorder, and plenty of cable.
+The easiest way to get started is with an all-in-one security system like this Spyclops 8x8 system.
+It includes eight cameras, a network video recorder, and plenty of cable.

 A wireless option like the popular Nest Cam lets you keep an eye on your home without drilling holes and running cables.